arvidsandin/Etimo_case/README.md

 # Etimo Case

-Ett litet program som är en del i rekryteringsprocessen hos Etimo
+A small program as a part of the recruiting process at Etimo

 ## Getting Started